kyle-west/sylver-coinage/README.md

 (so ending the game) is the loser.
 The question is: If player 1 names ‘16’, and both players play optimally thereafter, then who wins?

+---

+See also the [Vanilla JS version](https://github.com/kyle-west/sylver-coinage-vanilla) for my original proof-of-concept.

 <details>
 <summary>Technical details</summary>